silentrob/clayburn/README.md

 Clayburn is a light weight MVC Framework built on the [Joyent Smart Platform](http://becoming.smart.joyent.com/index.html ) Unlock the power of unlimited scaling with a full featured MVC.
 If you are familiar with Ruby on Rails, Merb or Code Igniter, Clayburn should be easy to jump into.

+Smart Applications are different from other conventual web applications in that all requests built up and torn down.
+Nothing is left in memory after your request is served.
+No web server is left running after you request is served.

 ## Getting Started ##

 Clayburn comes with a nifty [generator](http://github.com/silentrob/clayburn-gen/tree/master) to get your project off and running quickly, run the following commands to generate a fresh application.